Remembering the men from the Kingsdown and Creekside Cluster

 Click on image for larger version

 The Society is grateful for the help offered by Tony Wright, the great grandson of William Wright the step-brother of Arthur Philpott.
-Tony Wright's own research has corrected errors and added new material.
+Tony Wright's own research has corrected errors and added significant new family material.

 We are also grateful grateful to the South Africa War Graves Project for permission to use the headstone images we have used in this Remembrance record.